saxumbv/saxum-handpose/README.md

 ## Development

+### Installing

+Run `yarn install` and `cd server && yarn install` to install both frontend and server.

 ### Available Scripts

 In the project directory, you can run:

 #### `yarn start:server`

-Will start the server where we will train the model.
+Starts the server where we will train the model.

 #### `yarn start`